 Ulcerative colitis can be inherited.
 Up to 20% of people with inflammatory bowel disease have a first-degree relative (mother, father, brother, sister) with the disease.

-In addition, the disease is most common in the U.S. and northern Europe and people of Jewish descent.
+In addition, the disease is most common in the U.S. and northern Europe and in people of Jewish descent.

 How Is Ulcerative Colitis Diagnosed?